systemd/mkosi/mkosi.md

 `OutputDirectory=`, `--output-dir=`, `-O`

-: Path to a directory where to place all generated artifacts (i.e. the `SHA256SUMS` file and similar).
-If this is not specified and a directory `mkosi.output/` exists in the local directory it is automatically used for this purpose.
-If this is not specified and such a directory does not exist, all output artifacts are placed adjacent to the output image file.
+: Path to a directory where to place all generated artifacts (i.e. the generated image when an output path is not given, `SHA256SUMS` file, etc.).
+If this is not specified and the directory `mkosi.output/` exists in the local directory, it is automatically used for this purpose.
+If the setting is not used and `mkosi.output/` does not exist, all output artifacts are placed adjacent to the output image file.

 `WorkspaceDirectory=`, `--workspace-dir=`